top of page

 “Each question that arises in the forest is the forest beckoning.
 It's Earth starting a conversation that, if answered by the guide, would be a missed opportunity for a relationship to begin and/or deepen.”

 Guiding forest therapy walks requires humility.
 The guide does not provide answers but instead helps participants discover their own relationships with the natural world.
+Brams also offers a striking perspective on holding space for another person:

 “Perhaps the most compassionate thing you can do is simply listen.
 Perhaps in bearing witness to someone's story, without criticism or validation, you allow them to become their most authentic selves.”

-In a culture that often urges us to fix, advise or respond, this form of presence can feel quietly radical—and challenging to embody.
+In a culture that often urges us to fix, advise, or respond, this form of presence can feel quietly radical—and challenging to embody.

 Brams describes how her immersion trainer, Ben Page, encouraged participants to remain curious rather than searching for immediate answers.
 He referred to this practice as “living the question.”
+Living the question invites comfort with uncertainty and encourages a way of being that is playful, attentive, and open to discovery.

+Like Brams, I am still unpacking how much of my own thinking has been shaped by cultural expectations of certainty, productivity, and control.
 Learning to let go of some of that “taming,” as she and ANFT call it, feels essential to the work of guiding others in relationship with the forest.

 Rewilding our relationship with Earth

 Throughout the book, Brams returns to a hopeful invitation: reconnecting with nature may help us rediscover a healthier way of being in the world.
+She writes:

 “As more people step courageously and unashamedly into connection with nature, it paves the way for all of us to remember and enjoy our natural way of being in the world.
 We can give each other permission and encouragement to rewild ourselves.”